ARC FUTURE FELLOWSHIP

 Detailed information about these volumes is on our news and events page.

-Asia-Pacific Early Christian Studies Society ninth conference will be held 4-6 September, 2014 at Toyo-Eiwa University, Tokyo.
-The theme will be “Life and Death in Early Christianity.”
+Asia-Pacific Early Christian Studies Society ninth conference was held 4-6 September, 2014 at Toyo-Eiwa University, Tokyo.
+The theme was “Life and Death in Early Christianity.”
 For more information about the society and the conference please visit here.

 Early Christian Centuries conference was held in Melbourne on 3 - 5 October.
 Click here to read the full report.